myohtetaung87/mmproverbs-API/README.md

 e.g you have to request locahost:4567/test.json if you want the contents of test.json.

-Made with love in sunny Yangon for Swan Htet Aung :heart:
+Made with love in sunny Yangon :heart: